u-ways/spring-boot-reactive-microservice-kt/README.md

 ![Availability Service Sequence Diagram](./docs/availability-service-sequence-diagram.png)

-The implementation are driven via the [AvailabilityEndpointIT](./src/test/kotlin/com/katanox/api/acceptance/AvailabilityEndpointIT.kt) acceptance tests.
+The implementation is driven via the [AvailabilityEndpointIT](./src/test/kotlin/com/katanox/api/acceptance/AvailabilityEndpointIT.kt) acceptance tests.

-Likewise, the booking service implementation are driven via the [BookingEndpointIT](./src/test/kotlin/com/katanox/api/acceptance/BookingEndpointIT.kt) acceptance tests.
+Likewise, the booking service implementation is driven via the [BookingEndpointIT](./src/test/kotlin/com/katanox/api/acceptance/BookingEndpointIT.kt) acceptance tests.
 In which it relies on the availability service to check if the requested room is "really" available for the given dates.
 Therefore, we enabled a caching layer to reduce the number of calls to the availability repository.
 You can see the implementation details in the [BookingService](./src/main/kotlin/com/katanox/api/domain/booking/BookingService.kt) class.